What is a Automatic Transfer Switch ATS panel?

-How does an contractor based ATS panel work?
+How does a contactor based ATS panel work?

 There are various designs of ATS panel.
 Typically, a mains failure relay is fitted in an electrical enclosure, with two contactors.
 The contactors are mechanically and electrically interlocked.
 This means there is a mechanical device, called an interlock, that ensures the two contactors cannot be closed at the same time.
 The contactors need electrical power to close (you can get both DC and AC types).

 The electrical interlock is designed in the circuitry, to prevent the contactors from energizing at the same time.
 While the mechanical interlock should stop both of them closing even if this were to happen, this secondary circuit is an added protection.
-Usually, a normally closed contact is fitted to each contactor.
-These contacts, normally (ie when the contactor is not energized) are closed.
+Usually, a closed contact is fitted to each contactor.
+These contacts, normally (i.e. when the contactor is not energized) are closed.
 When the contactor is energized, they open.
-If you have two contactors, A and B, the circuit to close contactor A is wired through the auxiliary of B, thereby when B is closed, its not possible to energize A. The same is true for B, this is wired through the auxiliary of A. This provides the electrical interlock.
+If you have two contactors, A and B, the circuit to close contactor A is wired through the auxiliary of B. Thereby when B is closed, it is not possible to energize A. The same is true for B, this is wired through the auxiliary of A. This provides the electrical interlock.

 When the mains fails, the ATS sends a remote start (normally volts free) to the generator.
 The generator runs up and when at the required power and voltage, the ATS will open the mains contactor and close the generator contactor.
 When the mains returns, the generator contactor is opened and the mains contactor is closed.